scarv/xdivinsa/README.md

 ```
 ├── bin                - scripts (e.g., environment configuration)
 ├── fpga               - source code for the FPGA implementation using Vivado
-│   ├── board          - source for supporting a specific board (e.g. sakura-x)
+│   ├── board          - source for supporting a specific board (e.g., sakura-x)
 │   ├── script         - scripts for handling the FPGA bitstream on Vivado
 │   └── soc            - the Vivado projects based on Picorv and Rocketchip SoC.
 ├── rtl                - the implementations of the XDivinsa co-processor.